Your Cart is Empty

 As a mother of two, Children of the Tribe’s Emma McClean is passionate about helping to ensure every aspect of production at Children of the Tribe is ethical, sustainable and fair for all involved.
-We know we are not perfect.
-However, all factories we work with meet the fair-trade standards and we have been working closely with the family run factories in both Bali and Java to ensure safe and fair work practices are adhered to.
+We know we are not perfect but we have established long-term, close working relationships with family run factories in both Bali and Java and work hard to ensure that they are dedicated to meeting fair-trade standards and adhering to safe and fair work practices.

 Our core values: Giving Back